 The Company's operating results historically have fluctuated from quarter to quarter as a result of a number of factors, including the value, timing and shipment of individual orders and the mix of products sold.
 Revenues from certain large contracts are recognized using the percentage-of-completion method of accounting.
 The Company recognizes product revenues upon shipment for the rest of its products.
-The Company's asphalt production equipment operations are subject to seasonal fluctuation, which may lower revenues and result in possible losses in the first and fourth fiscal quarters of each year.
-Traditionally, asphalt producers do not purchase new equipment for shipment during the summer and fall months to avoid disruption of their activities during peak periods of highway construction.
+The Company's asphalt production equipment operations are subject to seasonal fluctuation, which may lower revenues and result in possible losses in a quarter.